 This shop is quite unique in that in addition to its T-shirts and anime goods, it also has plenty of more traditional gifts as well.
 There are household items made in traditional style and with Japanese designs.
 You can pick up almost anything for your home from ceramic bowls to glasses shaped like Mount Fuji!
 The shop, KIRI, can be found on the 4th floor of the Edo Market area.

-Made by a brand called Arinco, here is another delicious roll cake to pick up is this one.
-This one is (if you couldn’t tell by its name) sold only in Haneda Airport.
+Made by a brand called Arinco, another delicious roll cake to pick up is this one.
+The Haneda Roll is, if you couldn’t tell by its name, sold only in Haneda Airport.
 This cake is soft, white and fluffy with a hint of orange from the orange peel inside.
 Arinoco doesn’t have its own store inside Haneda International Airport.
 However, you can find this roll cake at several Blue Sky Gate Shops inside Terminal 1.

 A traditional Japanese sweet, yokan is made from sweet bean paste and is very light in texture and taste.
-This special yokan (called sky travel in English) is quite a different color from the usual brownish purple, dark green or even pale yellow varieties.
+This special yokan (called “sky travel” in English) is quite a different color from the usual brownish purple, dark green, or even pale yellow varieties.
 It is said that the 15th generation shopkeeper was looking out of an airplane window and was moved by the sunset.
 Thus, he decided to make yokan that was the same color as the beautiful sunset he witnessed.
 A beautiful story for a beautiful dessert.